Looking to know the difference between an HR director and an HR manager? You are at the right place.

 In general, they focus on bigger outcomes, such as enforcing departmental and organizational goals, and strategies for business growth.

 Apart from strategic duties, they also oversee how the staff works in the human resources department.
-Furthermore, they also work for business development and budget development programs.
+Furthermore, they work for business development and budget development programs.

 What Does an HR Manager Do?

-Human resources managers also work on the compensation and employee benefit programs approved by the human resources director, such as employee monthly/yearly incentive plans, bonus programs, and competitional awards.
+Human resources managers work on the compensation and employee benefit programs approved by the human resources director, such as employee monthly/yearly incentive plans, bonus programs, and competitional awards.

 In short, human resource managers are responsible for all practical workspace duties that range from guiding the employees and recruiting the best talent, to ensuring that the employees follow the workspace ethics.